Fourth of July Ice Cream Craft For Kids [Free Template]

 They’ll be on the search for patriotic items when they play this I Spy game.
 They’ll have a blast finding and counting all the objects, plus it’s a great way to enhance their observation skills!

 This collection of patriotic color by numbers will be a hit with your little patriots!
-Coloring is a fun activity, and these sheets give kids a chance to work on number and color recognition.
+Coloring is a fun activity, and these sheets give kids a chance to work on number and color recognition while revealing the hidden American Flag.

 These Independence Day pom pom mats are a hands-on activity that your preschoolers will have a blast doing.

 Kids will use pom poms to fill in the patriotic illustrations to practice counting and hone their fine motor control.
-Download and print this fun and educational activity to celebrate the holiday!
+Download and print this great activity to celebrate the holiday in an educational way!

 Share With Us